gmph/gmph.github.io/_posts/2015-01-02-the-bing-bong-method.md

 The first rule when having a conversation with the media is that you should never have that conversation.
 To this end, the most effective technique we have developed is the Bing Bong Method.
 You're in a supermarket:

-1. A staff member pushes the tannoy button.
+1. A staff member behind the till pushes the tannoy button.
-2. They hear a meaningless noise: Bing, bong!
+2. They hear it make a meaningless noise: Bing, bong!
-3. The staff member then gives a message.
+3. The staff member then gives their message.

 When you're with the media, you should put yourself in the mindset of the tannoy operator.
 The way you speak should be exactly like the supermarket staff member making an announcement with the machine.
 No matter how personal and human your conversation may be, remember you are a tannoy operator.